lorenzoscottb/DReAMy/README.md

   {'label': 'CO', 'score': 0.024184534326195717}, {'label': 'AN', 'score': 0.023663492873311043}]
 ```
-You can get the HVDC decodings via
+To decode each label's acronim, you can call a HVDC conversion table with
 ```py
 dreamy.Coding_emotions
 ```